 Before you get started, it’s vital that you shut everything off on the car.
 This includes the electrical features, as well as the exterior and interior lights.
 If you leave these items on, the battery could drain while you are charging it.

-Some car models also require you to remove the battery terminals before charging the battery not to damage electrical parts.
+Some car models also require you to remove the battery terminals before charging the battery so as not to damage electrical parts.
 Check your repair manual for your specific car model to be sure.

-If you need to test your battery moving on, use a voltmeter.
+If you need to test your battery, use a voltmeter.
 Touch the prongs to the appropriate battery terminals to get a reading.
 12.4 to 12.7 volts says that your 12-volt car battery is charged.
 Anything lower than 12 volts indicates low voltage, leaving you with a battery that might not start the engine.

 On your charger, you want to set the charge rate before you connect it to the battery.
 If you have a very basic battery charger, you might not have these options.
 Typically, the charge rate ranges from 2 to 10 amps.